kyoneo/teched2025-XP266/exercises/ex0/README.md

-# Exercice 0 - Preparation Steps
+# Exercise 0 - Preparation Steps

 In this exercise, you will create your own copy of this repository and optionally, set up a GitHub account.

 Finally you will login to for this session prepared BTP account.

-## Exercice 0.0 - (Optional) Create a GitHub account
+## Exercise 0.0 - (Optional) Create a GitHub account

 1. Navigate to [GitHub](https://github.com/).